orbitmines/archive/projects/Project - Story & Lore.md

 ---
 ### Chapter []
 *Gravity is change in local spatial structure.
 And local structure we can change.
-Maintain a sufficient local bubble lacking this change and we unlock the secret of anti-gravity.*
+Maintain a sufficient bubble lacking this change and we unlock the secret of anti-gravity.*
 ***[], []***
 ***Professor @ [] - Seminar on "", 2112***